Pre-release

 object

-convertTemperature(temperature, parent_id) → {Boolean}
+convertTemperature(temperature, context_id) → {Boolean}

-Defined in: adventure/static/convertTemperature.js, line 4
+Defined in: adventure/utils/convertTemperature.js, line 3

 Todos: Finish writing this.